gaaliciA1990/Distributed_Systems/README.md

 ## Lab 3 - Arbitrage Detection with Published Quote
-This process listens to currency exchange rates from a price feed and prints our a message whenever there's an arbitrage opportunity available.
-This is utilizing UPD/IP connections.
+The program implements the Bellman-Ford algorithm listens to currency exchange rates from a price feed and prints our a message whenever there's an arbitrage opportunity available, utilizing UDC/IP connections.